Saigesp/aws-developer-cert/Route53.md

 ## Failover Routing Policy

-Lets you route traffic to a resource when the resource is healthy or to a different resource when the first resource is unhealthy.
+Lets you route traffic to a resource when is healthy or to a different resource when is not.

 Health checks can monitor:
 - The health of a specified resource.